 - Long enough barrel to work well in woodland (no machine pistols or micro SMGs)

-Most importantly, you must enjoy the look and feel of your chosen gun!
+Most importantly, you must enjoy the look and feel of your chosen replica!

 Most assault rifles and SMGs fit into the above requirements, such as AK47, G36, MP5, SCAR, bullpup rifles (rifles with the magazine behind the pistol grip) and M4.

 The quality of each brand can range from near perfect replicas to rough knock offs, and there are far too many brands to talk about here.
 If you can only afford a Chinese clone such as JG, D-boys or CYMA then that’s not a problem as more often than not they look good and the gearboxes are very durable.
-The only thing to be wary of when it comes to clone Chinese guns is that the power output may be over 350 fps with a .20g BB, making it unusable on many UK sites and possibly illegal, so check with the seller and chrono (power test) the gun at the first opportunity.
-The power can easily be reduced but is a tricky job to do yourself unless you have seen it done before.
-We wouldn’t recommend having a first go on your own unless you are mechanically minded.
+Be sure that any replica you purchase is under the legal limits for airsoft replicas in the jurisdiction you’re in, we recommend getting it chronographed at the shop when you buy it.

 - Magazine pouches